kubos/kubos/docs/sdk-reference.md

 A target must define a CMake Toolchain file describing all of the rules that `kubos` uses to build software, it may also define commands to launch a debugger (used by `kubos debug`).

 #### Arguments
-* `--list`, `-l` List all of the available KubOS targets.
+* `--list`, `-l` List all of the available Kubos targets.

 #### Examples

         $ kubos target stm32f407-disco-gcc

 ### kubos update

 #### Synopsis

         $ kubos update
         $ kubos update <version number>

 #### Description
-Pull and update all of the current KubOS modules.
+Pull and update all of the current Kubos modules.
 By default if no `<version number>`

 #### Arguments
 `<version number>` If a version number is specified then kubos will try to checkout the provided version number after pulling the latest updates

 ### kubos version

 #### Synopsis

         $ kubos version

 #### Description
-Display the current version of the Kubos CLI, and the KubOS modules
+Display the current version of the Kubos CLI, and the Kubos modules

 ### kubos link
 Synonyms: `kubos ln`

 #### Synopsis

         $ kubos link (in a module directory)